 - I really like checking the doneness of my cakes and other baked goods with an instant thermometer.
 Instant thermometers are not expensive and they help avoid over or undercooking.
 The finished temperature for banana bread is 200-205˚F.

 - This banana bread also makes a wonderful dessert!
-I like to cut it in thick slices and warm it slightly (10 seonds in the microwave).
-I top it with a scoop of ice cream and a drizzle of caramel sauce.
-A good name for this dessert is Banana Heaven!
+I like to cut it into thick slices and warm it slightly (10 seconds in the microwave).
+I top it with a scoop of ice cream and a drizzle of caramel or butterscotch sauce.
+We call this dessert is Banana Heaven!

 Thought for the day: